A Conversation for Bio-Diesel

 Most diesel powered vehicles will run OK on B100 but they may need more tolerant pump seals.

-Caiman raptor elk - Yes, but what if the box is REALLY big?
-Posted Aug 24, 2018
+Caiman raptor elk - Escaping the Array Posted Aug 24, 2018

 There are some differences between regular diesel and bio-diesel to take into account.
 Bio-diesel generally is an acid, meaning that all kinds of coatings can degrade faster.
 Specific additives are needed to prevent "clouding" when cold or bacteria growth in storage.
 Bio-diesel contains water which accumulates in your engine oil reducing change intervals (regular diesel evaporates from the oil).